mmcg/tsla-grid-sim/tsla-grid.md

 realistic) weather conditions, and numerically estimate your system's reliability.
 You could tweak your design until you hit your desired numbers.

-Our historical dataset is one such "realistic simulation", and covers about 5 years.
+Our historical dataset is one such "realistic simulation", and covers about 4 years.
-If a simulation covers 5 years, you would expect to encounter about 50% of the weather events that occur once every 5 years (where an "event" might be, eg, an unusually widespread lull in windspeed that last for a certain time).
+If a simulation covers 4 years, you would expect to encounter about 50% of the weather events that occur once every 4 years (where an "event" might be, eg, an unusually widespread lull in windspeed that last for a certain time).
-So in the following 5 year period, you'd expect that 25% of the 5-year events that you encounter would be ones you haven't seen in your simulation.
+So in the following 4 year period, you'd expect that 25% of the 4-year events that you encounter would be ones you haven't seen in your simulation.
 Of that 25%, there is a 50% chance that at least one of them has more severe effects on your system than any that you simulated.
-So if you installed the minimum sized battery, you have at least a 12.5% chance of some sort of power outage somewhere in that 5 year period.
+So if you installed the minimum sized battery, you have at least a 12.5% chance of some sort of power outage somewhere in any 4 year period.

-That 12.5% includes just the failures expected to occur from 5 year weather events - we must actually integrate over the contributions of all of the other timescales to get a true estimate.
-In any case, we don't end up with a very reliable system (it isn't easy to demonstrate on the US48, but we'll return to this when we look at the regional data).
+That 12.5% includes just the failures expected to occur from 4 year weather events - we must actually integrate over the contributions of all of the other timescales to get a true estimate.
+In any case, we don't end up with a very reliable system (we'll return to this when we look at the regional data).
 I imagine that Tesla's carefully optimised 4.9 hours of battery storage might need similar adjustments.

-The good news is that it's easy to build in a sizeable margin of safety: in the case of the lower 48, a relatively small (32%) overbuild in generation capacity resulted in an 8x drop in storage requirements (6x if you're also eliminating nuclear and hydro), or, [equivalently](https://en.wikipedia.org/wiki/Random_walk), a roughly 64x increase in the expected time between blackouts.
+The good news is that it's easy to build in a sizeable margin of safety: in the case of the lower 48, a relatively small (32%) overbuild in generation capacity resulted in an 3.5x drop in storage requirements, or, [equivalently](https://en.wikipedia.org/wiki/Random_walk), a roughly 12x increase in the expected time between blackouts.
 Even better: reasonably realistic weather statistics gathered from long term data (or from weather models) are readily available.
 There are still tail events that can't be captured (or their probability